raspberrypilearning/getting-started-scratch/en/step_8.md

  <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/444673165/?autostart=false" frameborder="0"></iframe>
 </div>

-Select a `forever`{:class="block3control"} block to create a looped sound.
+Use a `forever`{:class="block3control"} block to create a looped sound.
 Select some sounds that you like and/or experiment.
-You can either:
+You can:
-+ Create a series of short sounds in a sequence, or
++ Create a series of short sounds in a sequence
-+ Use different instrument notes and effects to compose a soundtrack
++ Or, use different instrument notes and effects to compose a soundtrack

 ```blocks3
 when flag clicked